Lion-El/interactive-form-v3/README.md

     validator(formValidation[e.target.id](e.target.value), e.target);
 });
 ```
 The second argument that gets passed is the input element.
-The visual Validation is then invoked within the validator function.
-The visual validation is an object with two nested objects, each with a function to handle valid and invalid user input.
+Visual validation is then invoked within the validator function.
+The visual validation is an object with two nested objects, each with a method to handle valid (true) and invalid (false) user input.

 #### Visual Validation
 ```JavaScript